 With the casinos beginning to open, the New York Assembly may shift more attention toward online gambling.
 That’s an issue that many New York lawmakers have avoided by arguing the state shouldn’t be dealing with multiple forms of gambling expansion at the same time.

-As Assemblyman J. Gary Pretlow stated at iGNA in April 2016:
+As Assemblyman J. Gary Pretlow iGNA in April 2016:

 “We just licensed four land-based casinos and none of them have opened yet.
 And when the online poker proposal came up, I had stated originally that I wouldn’t be really pushing to have this vote online until at least the land-based casinos got up and running — unless I had assurances from all four of the licensees that they would ether a. be a part of it or b. didn’t have any issues with it.